leapmotion/os-controls/src/components/library/README.md

   up the hypothetical "GLResourceLoaders" package-level component.
 These are:
   * GLTexture2FreeImage -- provides a FreeImage-based loader for GLTexture2.
 Depends on the FreeImage library.
   * GLTexture2Loader -- provides a ResourceLoader-based loader for GLTexture2 which uses GLTexture2FreeImage.
-  * GLShaderLoader -- provides a ResourceLoader-based loader for GLShader from vertex/fragment shader source.
+  * GLShaderLoader -- provides a ResourceLoader-based loader for Shader from vertex/fragment shader source.

   The "loader" components use Resource, ResourceManager, and Singleton, which may not be dependencies we want to provide.
 Ideally we could abstract dependence on these so that implementations that use Resource,